 - For screening purposes in people without symptoms to look for polyps or colon cancer

 - To see if the bowel has been affected by endometriosis

 - Following colon surgery to check the bowel and any joins made in it.

 Generally, if you are over 50, a full colonoscopy will be more appropriate than the more limited flexible sigmoidoscopy.

-Flexible sigmoidoscopy is carried out in the consulting rooms after administration of an enema to clear the lower bowel.
-It typically takes about 5-10 minutes.
-It is not a painful procedure although some discomfort may be felt when air is introduced into the bowel or as thecolonoscope is maneuvered around the corners of the bowel.
+We perform your flexible sigmoidoscopy in a calm, private environment in a procedure room at Intus.
+The examination is an outpatient procedure which typically takes about 5-10 minutes.
+It is not usually a painful procedure although some discomfort may be felt when CO2 is introduced into the bowel or as the colonoscope is maneuvered around the corners of the bowel.
 Sedation or pain relief are not usually necessary.